 U.S. Assistance to Zimbabwe

 U.S. Agency for International Development (USAID) assistance to Zimbabwe since 2002 has focused on HIV/AIDS prevention, democracy and governance programs, humanitarian assistance, economic growth and agriculture, and investing in people.
 In 2000, the Centers for Disease Control and Prevention (CDC) began a direct assistance program.
 CDC’s program consists of prevention of HIV transmission; improved care of persons with HIV/AIDS; surveillance, monitoring, and evaluation of the epidemic; and health sector infrastructure support.
+Since 2006, the HIV/AIDS assistance has been coordinated through PEPFAR.

 Bilateral Economic Relations